 VPC peering connection cannot be created between VPCs that have matching or overlapping CIDR blocks.

-VPC peering connection cannot be created between VPCs in different regions.
 (NOTE – VPC Peering is now supported inter-region.)

 VPC peering connection are limited on the number active and pending VPC peering connections that you can have per VPC.